paulmackinlay/state-machine/docs/implementation.md

 the `StateMachine` enters an unending circular pattern that constantly increases the thread's stack, ultimately leading to a `StackOverflowError`.

-You can avoid this situation by using the [EventManager](../src/main/java/com/webotech/statemachine/EventManager.java) which has `fireAsync(StateEvent)` and `fireBound(StateEvent)` methods.
+You can avoid this error by using the [EventManager](../src/main/java/com/webotech/statemachine/EventManager.java) which has `fireAsync(StateEvent)` and `fireBound(StateEvent)` methods.
 By using `fireAsync(completeEvt)` in the `StateAction`s above, the `StateMachine` would continously transition between states without